Work(place) Evolution

 Individual Workspaces

 The project team will work with each unit to gather requirements and understand any unique needs.
 Decisions regarding dedicated workspaces will be made within that context and on a case-by-case basis.
+Ultimately, space doesn’t ‘belong’ to any individual.

-19. What standard equipment will be provided at each individual
+14. What standard equipment will be provided at each individual

 workstation?

-Each workstation will include two monitors, a universal docking station, a mouse, a keyboard, and a web cam.
+Each workstation will include two monitors, a universal docking station, a mouse, a wired keyboard, and a web cam.

 Training

-20. What training will be provided to support the transition to shared space?
+15. What training will be provided to support the transition to shared space?

-Each unit will participate in training on Condeco (the booking tool for shared workspaces) in the lead up to the transition.
-During a ~30-minute session on Zoom, participants will get a demonstration of how the platform works; and learn how to book, release, and check into a workspace; and find where colleagues in their team and other units are working.
-Training on MS Teams, RoomFinder, Zoom functionality in meeting rooms is available through the Digital Solutions Collaboration team.
-For more information and to request training, visit: https://mednet.med.ubc.ca/resources/facilities/hybrid-work-sharing-space/technology-tools-training-in-shared-workspaces/.
+Each unit will be trained on using Condeco before making the transition.
+During a ~30-minute session on Zoom, participants will get a demonstration of how the platform works; learn how to book, release, and check into a workspace; and find where colleagues in their team and other units are working.

 Storage

-22. What storage will be available for teams to store shared equipment, supplies, and files?
+17. What storage will be available for teams to store shared equipment, supplies, and files?

 There will be small, dedicated spaces in shared workspace environments for units or programs to store equipment and important materials required for onsite work.
 The amount, type, and location of storage will depend on the needs of the unit and what is possible space-wise in each location/facility.